lelimacon/Quiz-O-Matic/template/quizzes/MAT/Q_MAT_SIC.typ

     has #f-vc(edible, n: rest) left for #reflexive(person).
   ]

-  hint[Be aware that some questions may not require any calculation!]
+  theme.hint[Be aware that some questions may not require any calculation!]

   let questions = array-take(question-indices,
     (
-      input(1,
+      theme.input(1,
         [
           How many #f-v(edible, n: 2) does #f-v(person) have left?
         ],